James Buchli: Awards and decorations

 Buchli is a recipient of the Defense Superior Service Medal, Legion of Merit, Purple Heart, Defense Meritorious Service Medal, Navy and Marine Corps Commendation Medal and Vietnam Gallantry Cross with silver star.
 He is a 2019 inductee into the United States Astronaut Hall of Fame.
+Buchli was the 49th recipient of the Theodore Roosevelt Rough Rider Award on July 30, 2024.